-What are the health risks of too many carotenoids?
+Health risks of too many carotenoids

 Provitamin A carotenoids such as beta-carotene are generally considered safe because they are not associated with specific adverse health effects.
 Their conversion to vitamin A decreases when body stores are full.
 A high intake of provitamin A carotenoids can turn the skin yellow, but this is not considered dangerous to health.